 - Excellent resistance to crevice corrosion, stress corrosion cracking and hydrogen embrittlement

 - The aerospace industry relies on MP159 screws for its most advanced gas turbine and jet engines, rocket boosters and jet propulsion systems.

 - Power generation and chemical processing utilize MP159 set screws for applications that demand high strength at extreme temperatures.

 Resources: MP159 Torque Spec

-MP159 Screw Types: 12 Point Screws, Button Head Cap Screws, Flat Head Screws, Hex Cap Screws, Pan Head Screws, Set Screws, Socket Head Cap Screws, Torx Screws
+MP159 Screw Types: 12 Point Screws, Button Head Cap Screws, Flat Head Screws, Hex Cap Screws, Hex Cap Screws, Set Screws, Socket Head Cap Screws, Tamper Resistant Security Screws

 MP159 set screws are unique in that they have no screw head, meaning that they have no protruding part past the threaded shaft.
 They are thread only and are available with a socket or slotted driver insert at one end.
 Set screws are used to secure an object within or against another object.
 Typically they secure a rotating part such as a gear or shaft.
 MP159 set screws are driven through a threaded hole in the rotating part until it is tight against the inner object, preventing from moving relative to the outer object.
 Set screws are available with various points depending on the application.